 We at Summit Safari India- The Travel Experts, through our vast travel experience, suggest and organize a prefect holiday trip to Spiti valley for you and your loved ones.
 You can choose to be on a private customized tours to Spiti valley staying in comfortable hotels, luxury fixed tented accommodations or plan a cheap budget Spiti valley tour with your friends and family where you can stay in guest houses and home stays run by the local communities.
 During your holiday tour to Spiti valley we make sure you enjoy the most and get the insight of local cuisine, culture and traditions which all will bring a memorable, unforgettable Spiti valley holiday experience to you.

 Lahaul Spiti with Chandrataal Lake Tour Package takes you through miles of natural beauty with massive mountain views, when suddenly you arrive at a small village with a couple of white houses with colorful prayer flags inscribed with holy chants, Chortens at the village boundary along with the piles of “ Mani” stones.
-The Buddhist monasteries perched hundreds of feet above, the high mountain passes, beautiful lake of Chandra Taal, the snow melted Spiti river flowing through the valley, the Himalayan wildlife, the glaciers, rich traditions and overall magnificent mountain views all will provide an experience one will never forget after the Holiday tour to Spiti valley - the middle land between Ladakh and Tibet.
+The Buddhist monasteries perched hundreds of feet above, the high mountain passes, beautiful lake of Chandra Tal, the snow melted Spiti river flowing through the valley, the Himalayan wildlife, the glaciers, rich traditions and overall magnificent mountain views all will provide an authentic travel experience, one will never forget after the Holiday tour to Spiti valley - the middle land between Ladakh and Tibet.

 Spiti holiday adventure tour is only possible by taking a road trip to Spiti valley as the Spiti valley has no air or rail connectivity.